TomasCruz/grpc-server-fahrenheit/README.md

 ## Build
 ### Prerequisites:
 - standard gRPC installation

+### building
+- run 'source ./env'
 - either create a db with 'make create_db', or start it if it's been created with 'make start_db'

-### building
-From terminal, run 'source ./env', then , then 'make'
+- run 'make'

 ## Run
 'make run' from terminal